symentis/Corridor/README.md

 # Corridor

-A Coreader-like Dependency Injection Style
+## A Coreader-like Dependency Injection Style

-## Why
+### Why

-In order to trust our tests we must substitute parts of our code we do not have control over.
+In order to trust tests we must substitute parts of our code we do not have control over.
 Network calls, creating Dates, Keychain, DataStore directories and so forth all have one thing in common.

-We need to substitute them in tests in order to verify assumptions.
+__We need to substitute them in tests in order to verify assumptions.__

 The purpose of Corridor is:

- - Provide a common interface for _things_ that need to be replaced in TestCases.
+   - Provide a _common interface for things_ that need to be replaced in TestCases.
- - Simplify instance setup in TestCases without manually providing mocks et all.
+  - Simplify _setup in TestCases_ without manually providing mocks et all.
- - Transparently provide the actual used context to all your Types.
+  - _Transparently provide the current context_ to all your Types.
- - Separate any kind of test related logic from actual running code.
+  - _Separate any kind of test related logic_ from actual running code.

-## Usage
+### Usage

 In an ideal World a Coeffect is under control.

 ```swift
 class Controller: UIViewController {